When Simulation Shows You “Don’t Make Changes!”

 Problem

-A company that makes circuit boards wants to change the layout of the plant, but wants to minimize issues in the layout before they start building.
+A company that manufactures circuit boards wants to redesign the layout of its plant.
+Before beginning construction, the company wants to evaluate the new layout to minimize potential operational issues.

 Solution